danielcifuentes54/aws-developer/README.md

 ## AWS AppSync

+* AWS AppSync is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like DynamoDB, Lambda, and more.
 * Is a managed service that uses GraphQl
 * Retrieve data in real-time with WebSocket
 * For mobile apps: Local data access & data synchronization